1-max-1/solar_car_electronics/README.md

 This circuit is a buck converter that powers motors from a solar panel.
 There is a feedback loop that adjusts the converter duty cycle to ensure the solar panel is always operating at the maximum power point.

 Currently on stripboard, a PCB is in progress.

+The design is not public currently as it is a course assignment.